pfunks/TCTest/test_faq.md

 Steemit is simply an interface to interact with the blockchain, and view the blockchain data.

+## How often does the Steem blockchain produce a block?

+The Steem blockchain produces a new block every 3 seconds.

+## How can Steem consistently produce blocks every 3 seconds since proof of work takes an unpredictable amount of time?

+To have consistent and reliable block production every 3 seconds, Steem separates block output from solving proof of work.
+When a miner solves a proof of work for Steem, they broadcast a transaction containing the work.
+The next scheduled witness includes the transaction into the blockchain.
+When the transaction is included, the miner is added to the queue of miners scheduled to produce blocks.
+Each round, one miner is popped from the queue and listed in the active set of witnesses.

 # Steemit Chat

 # Steemit, Inc.